 And it can definitely feel like you are falling in love.

-In our culture, many think that a person is in love when he or she has good feelings and are connecting with another person.
+In our culture, many think that a person is in love when they have good feelings and are connecting with another person.
 But this isn’t what love is really about.
 That is emotion; love is deeper than the initial attraction and desire to be around someone all the time.

 Love means caring for someone deeply and wanting the best for them.
 Love is patient and kind.
 Love does not envy.
 Love honors the other and is not self-seeking.
 It is slow to show anger and it does not keep a record of wrongs.
 It protects, trusts and perseveres.